 They used to call Rosh Hashana “Moed” (time).
 For Rosh Hashana they cooked barkoksh.

 She mentions the blessings on the signs.
-In addition, they ate fish and called them “Hut”, which contrary to other communities who feared of ʿAyin Hara (evil eye), refrained from using the name ‘fish’ and called it “fi uj l’adu” (=in face of the enemy).
+In addition, they ate fish and called them “Hut”, which contrary to other communities who feared of ʿAyin Haraʿ (the evil eye), refrained from using the name ‘fish’ and called it “fi uj l’adu” (in the enemy's face).

 Sara tells what they used to lay on the Passover plate, and how they used to bless.

 She explains how they used to prepare the haroset.

 She describes the ceremony they did with the Passover plate - circling it around the guests’ heads and giving a blessing.